Money is a tool.

 5. Leverage Other People’s Money

 Saving more of your money is a key ingredient for building wealth.
 But your savings can only take you so far.
-The wealthy know that they can use other people’s money to build their own portfolio of assets.
+Wealthy people know that they can use other people’s money to build their own portfolio of assets.
 A classic example is rental properties.
 Sure, you could save up $100,000 and buy a property with cash.
 Or you could borrow 80% of the purchase price and only put down 20% with your own cash.

 This is what financial experts mean when they talk about “good debt.”
-If each rental property earns you $500 per month in cash flow, even after your mortgage and other expenses, then it’s debt that makes you richer every month, not poorer.
+If each rental property earns you $500 per month in cash flow, even after your mortgage and other expenses, then that debt makes you richer every month, not poorer.
 The faster you can accumulate assets like this, the faster you grow your income and your wealth.

 Good debt isn’t limited to rental properties.
 You can also leverage other people’s money to start or grow a small business.
 You can borrow money from a broker like Zacks Trade to buy more stocks on margin – although it can be risky, given stocks’ volatility.